levsero/test_embed/README.md

 All pull requests need two :+1:'s to be merged, at least one from a Taipan team member.
 Please also include a `/cc` to **@zendesk/taipan**.

 See the **STYLE.md** document for more information on code style.

+*Note: There is a pull request template (PULL_REQUEST_TEMPLATE.md) for auto completing the description.
+If you have the Zendesk chrome dev tools installed this will cause a conflict so disable the dev tools before opening a PR.*

 ## Bugs
 Bugs are tracked in JIRA under the Customer Engagement project (`CE`) with the component *Web Widget*.
 Bugs should always have clear reproduction steps, some notion of urgency/scope and relevant references.